micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 8.md

 For I bear witness that according to _their_ ability, yes, and beyond _their_ ability, _they were_ freely willing,

 ###### 4
-imploring us with much urgency [^a]that we would receive the gift and the fellowship of the ministering to the saints.
+imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.

 ###### 5
 And not _only_ as we had hoped, but they first gave themselves to the Lord, and _then_ to us by the will of God.